 Advantages and disadvantages

-Synergies can lead to cost reductions and revenue increases, but integrating cultures and systems can be complex and costly.
+Synergies can lead to cost reductions and revenue increases, but integrating cultures and systems can be complex and expensive.

 Acquisitions